annarider/dedupe-poc-customerb2c/README.md

 - Tweak input & output file names
 - Tweak Read Data
 - Tweak fields for defining matching criteria
+- Add a timer to figure out how long it takes to run dedupe

 ## Credits
 I'm basing this off Thomas's PoC on dedupe, which uses